cwe1ss/microservices-template/README.md

 Azure SQL Database requires a logical "SQL Server"-resource, which will be shared by all databases.
 This allows you to enable "Microsoft Defender for SQL" and only pay for one sql server instance.

-The SQL Server is called `{env}-sql` and is deployed into a `{env}-sql` resource group.
+The SQL Server is called `{environment}-sql` and is deployed into a `{environment}-sql` resource group.

 The SQL server is configured to allow **Azure AD authentication only**.
-The server will use an Azure AD group called `{env}-sql-admins` as the "Azure Active Directory admin".
+The server will use an Azure AD group called `{environment}-sql-admins` as the "Azure Active Directory admin".
 You can therefore add multiple users to this AAD group if you want additional admins.

-The server is also assigned a user-assigned managed identity called `{env}-sql-admin` which is also added to the admins-group.
+The server is also assigned a user-assigned managed identity called `{environment}-sql-admin-id` which is also added to the admins-group.
 It is used for authenticating incoming Azure AD authentications, for applying any SQL migrations scripts, and for adding the service-identities as users to the SQL databases.

 Unfortunately, the databases and the logical server need to be in the same resource group.
-This means that service deployments will add their database and deployment scripts to the shared `{env}-sql` resource group.
+This means that service deployments will add their database and deployment scripts to the shared `{environment}-sql` resource group.

 ## Azure Service Bus namespace

 This template uses Azure Service Bus for asynchronous communication.

-A "Service Bus namespace" called `{env}-bus` is shared by all services and placed in its own `{env}-bus` resource group.
+A "Service Bus namespace" called `{environment}-bus` is shared by all services and placed in its own `{environment}-bus` resource group.

 Topics and subscriptions are managed by the Dapr "pubsub"-component.
 Services can use this component to automatically create topics and subscriptions.

 ## Azure Application Insights

-An environment-specific Application Insights resource called `{env}-appinsights` is created in a `{env}-monitoring`-resource group.
+An environment-specific Application Insights resource called `{environment}-appi` is created in a `{environment}-monitoring`-resource group.
 The Application Insights resource stores its data in the global Log Analytics workspace, so monitoring for an environment can be done via both places.

 Having an Application Insights resource per environment allows you to get an environment-specific Application Map and allows for environment-specific alert rules, etc.

 ## Azure Dashboard

-A simple environment-specific dashboard called `{env}-dashboard` is created in the `{env}-monitoring` resource group.
+A simple environment-specific dashboard called `{environment}-dashboard` is created in the `{environment}-monitoring` resource group.
 The dashboard allows you to quickly get an overview about the resources in your environment.

 You can extend this dashboard by modifying the dashboard, exporting it to JSON and incorporating it it into the `./infrastructure/environment/monitoring.bicp`-file.